abhatthal/getfile/README.md

 * download newer files when available
 * validate downloads for corruption
 * provide logic to rollback updates
+* be able to self-update for bug fixes and new features (See Demos section)

 GetFile is a subtle nod to GetDown (https://github.com/threerings/getdown),